Docs / Device Manual

 Familiarising yourself with the parts of the CollarID Mk II makes every later procedure easier — every section below references components by the names introduced here.

-CollarID Mk II with the cover removed.
-Labels call out the microphone & environmental sensing port, light sensor, GPS antenna, solar panel, SD card, power switch, LoRaWAN antenna, system status LED, USB-C port, and charging status LEDs.
+CollarID Mk II with the cover removed — microphone & environmental sensing port, light sensor, GPS antenna, solar panel, SD card, power switch, LoRaWAN antenna, system status LED, USB-C port, and charging status LEDs.

 Components